 Then, work on your blog’s aesthetics.
 After knowing who your target audience is, now it’s time to improve your blog’s look so looking at it would make you readers enjoy not only the content but also the layout and color of your page.
 Think of it as matching the look of your website to the thought of the content.

 Lastly, create a mood board.
-Mood boards are arranged images, materials, texts, etc, that will work towards projecting a particular style or content in mind.
+Mood boards are arranged images, materials, texts, etc., that will work towards projecting a particular style or content in mind.
 A simple tool to help you create mood boards is via Pinterest.
-Collect images, color palettes, typography, anything that will make identify with your potential clients.
+Collect images, color palettes, typography, anything that will identify with your audience and potential clients.
 In addition to being an image resource, Pinterest also has ready-made mood boards to offer if you aren’t up to making one yourself.

 The Designing Part

-After considering the logo design tips and tricks provided above and having them down pat, it’s time to design your logo.
-In preparation, there are a few things you have to first make sure before going ahead and creating your logo.
-Make sure that:
+After considering the tips and tricks provided above and having them down pat, it’s time to create your logo.
+In preparation, make sure that:

-- Your graphic style is easily recognizable; with the same fonts and styles consistently used in all your content.
+- your graphics style is easily recognizable; with the same fonts and styles consistently used in all your content.

 Now, time to design!
-Determine the style for your logo; will it be simple and clean-cut, something a little bit futuristic?
+Determine the style for your logo; will it be simple and clean-cut or something a little bit futuristic?
 Look at existing logos found online to help with deciding the feel you want your logo to portray.